actualbudget/actual/docs/api/reference.md

-If the amounts of the sub-transactions do not equal the total amount of the transaction, currently the API call will succeed but an error with be displayed within the app.
+If the amounts of the sub-transactions do not equal the total amount of the transaction, currently the API call will succeed but an error will be displayed within the app.

 #### Transfers

 Existing transfers will have the `transfer_id` field which points to the transaction on the other side. **You should not change this** or you will cause unexpected behavior.
 (You are allowed to set this when importing, however.)

 If you want to create a transfer, use the transfer payee for the account you wish to transfer to/from.
-Load the payees, use the [`transfer_acct`](#payee) field of the payee to find the account you want to transfer to/from assign that payee to the transaction.
+Load the payees, use the [`transfer_acct`](#payee) field of the payee to find the account you want to transfer to/from, and assign that payee to the transaction.
 A transfer with a transaction in both accounts will be created.
 (See [transfer payees](#transfers-1).)

 #### Methods